 Next, for a fixed index $j= j_0$, the term $ i(p_{k_{j_0}} - p_{k_{{j_0}+1}})$ is the outer normal to $N$ on the side $[p_{k_{j_0}}, p_{k_{{j_0}+1}}] \subset \partial N$.
 Moreover, the cluster set of $U(\zeta)$ at $\zeta = \eta_{j_0}$ equals the interval $ [p_{k_{j_0}}, p_{k_{{j_0}+1}}]$.
 Therefore the derivative of $\sigma$ in the direction of the tangent on $[p_{k_{j_0}}, p_{k_{j_0}+1}] \subset \partial N$ is determined from

-In fact, the expression shows that along the side $(p_{k_{j_0}}, p_{k_{{j_0}+1}})$ the tangential derivative of $\sigma$ is continuous.
+The expression shows that along the side $(p_{k_{j_0}}, p_{k_{{j_0}+1}})$ the tangential derivative of $\sigma$ is continuous.
 But that means that no quasifrozen point $p \in \mathscr{Q}$ can lie in such an open interval, rather, they all must be among the image points $p_{k_j}$ in the sum \eqref{summa3}.
-Thus the representation \eqref{harmonichomeo31}, as well as the identity \eqref{summa4} for the gradient $\nabla \sigma$, follows. $\Box$
+Thus the representation \eqref{harmonichomeo31} follows. \end{proof}